Mitchellton

-Mitchellton is a hamlet in Lake Johnston Rural Municipality No. 102, Saskatchewan, Canada.
+Mitchellton is a hamlet in the Rural Municipality of Lake Johnston No. 102, Saskatchewan, Canada.
+Access is from Highway 715.
 It previously held the status of a village until January 1, 1939.

 Demographics

 Prior to January 1, 1939, Mitchellton was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Lake Johnston No. 102 on that date.